 Losing a loved one can be extremely difficult for a Veteran’s family members.
 This loss can also cause financial distress especially if the veteran was the sole provider.
-So, do widows of veterans get benefits?
+So, do widows and survivors of veterans get VA benefits?

 Fortunately, the U.S. Department of Veterans Affairs offers several monetary benefits for widows and surviving spouses of wartime veterans.
 These include dependency and indemnity compensation (DIC benefits), survivors pension, and burial benefits.

-The VA has criteria in place to determine who a surviving spouse is and who can qualify for VA survivor benefits.
+The VA has criteria in place to determine who a veteran’s surviving spouse is and who can qualify for VA survivor benefits.
 There are several requirements that a surviving spouse must meet to be eligible for DIC.
 The requirements are as follows: